Eczema is a group of skin conditions that cause skin redness and irritation. It can develop anywhere on the body, including the face.

 - sleep is interrupted

-Seeing a doctor, such as a dermatologist, allergist, or general practitioner, can help people learn more about their condition and treat it more effectively.
-A doctor can determine if an individual’s condition is eczema or something that looks like eczema, which would require a different kind of treatment.
+Consulting with a doctor, such as a dermatologist, allergist, or general practitioner, can help people learn more about their condition and treat it more effectively.
+A doctor can determine if an individual’s condition is eczema or something that looks like eczema, which would require different treatments.

-Once they have made a diagnosis, doctors can show people how to eliminate eczema on the face by following a comprehensive treatment plan.
-A treatment plan may include a mix of over-the-counter medications and prescription drugs.
+Once they have made a diagnosis, doctors can show people how to eliminate eczema on the face by following a comprehensive treatment approach.
+This may include a mix of over-the-counter medications and prescription drugs.

 Doctors can also work with people to identify the causes of eczema flares and develop a plan to avoid or limit triggers.

 Eczema is a group of skin conditions that cause inflammation and significant itching.
-It can develop anywhere on the body, but it is particularly uncomfortable when it shows up on the face.
+It can develop anywhere on the body, but it is particularly uncomfortable when it appears on the face.

-Eczema frequently develops on the face in young children, but it can also occur in adults.
+Eczema frequently develops on young children’s faces, but it can also occur in adults.

 To minimize the impact of eczema on the face, people should: